 Change Cycle is a free employability service.

-- It is an 8-week Employability Fund service with the first four weeks delivered partly in a digital workshop and training environment and the last 4 weeks delivered in a work-placement environment.
-If work placements are unavailable then external partners will deliver an assortment of talks and sessions; sector-specific career talks, motivational talks, career Q&As, the recruitment process etc.
+- It is an 8-week Employability Fund programme with the first four weeks delivered in a workshop and training environment and the last 4 weeks delivered in a work-placement environment.
+If work placements are unavailable then external partners will deliver an assortment of talks and sessions; sector-specific career talks, motivational talks, career Q&As, the recruitment process etc. The programme is delivered in partnership with Bike for Good in Glasgow and The Bike Station in Edinburgh.

 - Participants will get to keep their bike and receive cycling kit to help them ride safely to job interviews, access services and travel to work or college.